Huegoxaga/notes/python/django.md

 - Web servers like `Apache` or `Nginx` are used to get browser request, requests are then forwarded to `WSGI`.
   - Web server can enable a certain web port socket
 - `WSGI`(Web Server Gateway Interface) is used to run the Django application, send to request to the app and then get return response from the app.
+- `ASGI` (Asynchronous Server Gateway Interface) it provides an upgrade to WSGI, intended to provide a standard interface between async-capable Python web servers, frameworks, and applications.

 ## Useful Commands